Strap yourself in for my Top 5 1980s Film and Telly Cars…

 The Aston Martin in The Cannonball Run (1981)

 My favourite car however has to be this one featured in many James Bond movies, however, it is its appearance in this movie, that wins the race to the top of this chart.
 The film is The Cannonball Run (1981) and tells of a cross-country car race with a 1980s all-star cast.

 Heading the acting cast is 1980s heart-throb (for some) Burt Reynolds and a cast including Dean Martin, Sammy Davis Jnr and Jackie Chan.
 Cars include a Ferrari, a Lamborghini and a Rolls Royce Silver Shadow.
-The film is a timeless classic and it was a firm favourite of my family as a kid and we watched it avidly on a Bank Holiday or as part of the Christmas TV line up.
+The film is a timeless classic and it was a firm favourite of my family as a kid.
+We watched it avidly on a Bank Holiday or as part of the Christmas TV line up.

-However, the man and the car who stole the show was famous as James Bond.. none other Roger Moore.
+However, the man – and the car – who stole the show was famous as James Bond.. none other than Roger Moore.
 Moore hams it up big time in his role as Seymour Goldfarb, Jr, a terribly

 stereotyped English mother’s boy with all the privileges and heir to the family fortune.
 In a delightful turn of events, Goldfarb believes he is Roger Moore.